charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 Another JVM language whose popularity is on the rise, is **Clojure**.
 Like Groovy, it has to pay the price for dynamism, but the optimizing compiler named *Skummet* aims to address this.
 Clojure seems a bit like a world of its own, not only syntactically, but also from the tooling point of view, so in the end, the discussion is not as much about Android developers using Clojure, but Clojure developers writing apps for Android.

-A direct competition to Kotlin is **Ceylon**, a statically-typed language developed by Gavin King (the author of Hibernate) at Red Hat.
+A direct competition to Kotlin is **Ceylon**, also a recent statically-typed language developed by Gavin King (the author of Hibernate) at Red Hat.
 One of its main features is a strong type system without the complexity of Scala.
 Similarly to Kotlin, it supports nullable types such as `String?`, whose value can either be a String or null (as opposed to `String` which is compile-time checked not to contain null).
 However, in case of Ceylon, this is just an alias of `String | Null`, which is a union type.
 We can know them from Java's multicatch blocks, but here, they are a first-class language feature.
 One of the issues with Ceylon is the tooling support: targeting Android is not its priority and the official Gradle plugin is currently only in version `0.0.2`.

 Kotlin
 ------